hwborchers/ctv-optimization/optimization.md

     single- and multi-objective test functions that are frequently used for benchmarking optimization algorithms; offers a set of convenient functions to generate, plot, and work with objective functions.
--   [flacco](https://cran.r-project.org/web/packages/flacco/index.html) contains tools and features used for an Exploratory Landscape Analysis (ELA) of continuous optimization problems, capable of quantifying rather complex properties, such as the global structure, separability, etc., of the optimization problems.
 -   Package `r github("jlmelville/funconstrain")` (on Github)
     implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.